caprover/caprover/CONTRIBUTING.md

 ## Runnig dev environment

-You a Captain instance running in debug mode, this can be a remote server, a VM on your local machine, or your local machine itself.
+First, you need a Captain instance running in debug mode, this can be a remote server, a VM on your local machine, or your local machine itself.
+Needless to say, Docker is required (same minimum version as mentioned in README)

 Log in to your machine, clone the git repo, go to `app-backend` directory and run the following line: